Interactive Example

 For those developing applications/websites, there are specific rules about Portion Marking file names, URLs, and metadata.
 To learn more about these aspects, review the requirements in the relevant Additional Resources.

 There are few exceptions to Portion Marking requirements, but the ISOO does acknowledge that different types of documents such as “dynamic documents,” a category that many applications or databases fall under, may have difficulty with these requirements.
 If a document is not portion marked fully and the classification/control level is higher than CUI, the responsible agency for the application may need to obtain a waiver from the ISOO and will need to indicate on the document that it cannot be used as a derivative source document.
+In this case, another line of text should be included in the UI with words along the lines of:

 Portion Marking Text